gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 ### Using self signed certificate or custom certificate authorities

-Omnibus-gitlab is shipped with the official [CAcert.org][] collection of trusted root certification authorities which are used to verify certificate authenticity.

 If you are installing GitLab in an isolated network with custom certificate authorities or using self-signed certificate make sure that the certificate can be reached by GitLab.
 Not doing so will cause errors like:

 ```bash